 Millions have puzzled over why the failure rate of new businesses is so high, but the research is in!
 Read on to discover the top 9 reasons so many startups wind-up DOA (and how we think you can avoid them).

 It’s a cut-throat world out there for fledging entrepreneurs, and it’s a sad fact that many of them, despite passion, sweat, and even funding, can’t get their startups off the ground.
+Business failure is the ultimate fear for most entrepreneurs, and it’s easy to see why.
+Checkout the following stats from Small Business Trends:

 So, what’s the deal with startups?
 Why do so many budding businesses miss the mark?